 Not playing euchre as a team game causes many games to be lost.
 Almost everything written about euchre focuses on the individual and the cards they hold.
 If you have these cards, play this way, if you have a different set of cards then play that way.
 These basics are where all new players must start.
 Taking euchre to the next level requires communication.
-The legal exchange of information between partners to increase the likelihood of a successful hand.
+The legal exchange of information between partners increases the likelihood of a successful hand.

 Teams that play well together have the ability decipher the meaning of cards played by their partner.
 The most experienced players will play certain cards to indicate the strength or weaknesses in their hand.
 These signals are common across the euchre universe.
 Once learned, they give you the ability to compete in any euchre game with any informed partner.